COVID-19 vaccination in Malaysia: Poor prioritisation of recipients

 Many were unsatisfied that politicians and their family were given vaccination priority despite parliament being suspended.
-This frustration also adds on to the already controversial political turmoil happening in the country.
 Many also questioned why teachers, lawyers, students taking exams and even vaccine centre volunteers weren't given priority but certain other sectors of the economy were under the PIKAS by the Ministry of International Trade and Industry (MITI).
 Most vaccine centre volunteers, who have to handle thousands of people daily, took the vaccine on their own accord from a different vaccine centre rather than be provided one by the vaccine centre that they volunteer at.
 Some also claimed that VIPs were given priority and could even avoid the queue at vaccine centres such as in Teluk Intan, as well as even cutting ahead of the disabled in Kuching.
 The CITF has tightened measures to avoid this and also launch investigations into such incidents.